I visited this swimming spot on Pinniger Rd with a group of friends in the late 1980s and again in the early 2000s,

 Before you go, check out The Castle movie for the “Bonnie Doon song”, and Houseboat Horror (18+)

-set on Lake Eildon and one of the stupidest movies ever made due to its abrupt plot discontinuities.
+set on Lake Eildon, it is so bad it's good due to its abrupt plot discontinuities.

 This swimming hole did not make it into my top 50 in Victoria.
 The main reason being the bulldozers and steamrollers who covered